MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nn-wudfddi-iwdfinterrupt.md

 # IWDFInterrupt interface

 ## -description

 <p class="CCE_Message">[<b>Warning:</b> UMDF 2 is the latest version of UMDF and supersedes UMDF 1.
 All new UMDF drivers should be written using UMDF 2.
 No new features are being added to UMDF 1 and there is limited support for UMDF 1 on newer versions of Windows 10.
 Universal Windows drivers must use UMDF 2.
 For more info, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/getting-started-with-umdf-version-2">Getting Started with UMDF</a>.]

 This interface exposes an interrupt object.

-## -inheritance
-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IWDFInterrupt</b> interface inherits from <a href="..\wudfddi\nn-wudfddi-iwdfobject.md">IWDFObject</a>. <b>IWDFInterrupt</b> also has these types of members:

-The <b>IWDFInterrupt</b> interface has these methods.

-The <a href="https://msdn.microsoft.com/library/windows/hardware/hh451289">AcquireInterruptLock</a> method begins a code sequence that executes while holding an interrupt object's lock.

-The <a href="https://msdn.microsoft.com/library/windows/hardware/hh450971">Disable</a> method disables a specified device interrupt by calling the driver's <a href="..\wudfinterrupt\nc-wudfinterrupt-wudf_interrupt_disable.md">OnInterruptDisable</a> callback function.

-The <a href="https://msdn.microsoft.com/library/windows/hardware/hh451004">Enable</a> method enables a specified device interrupt by calling the driver's <a href="..\wudfinterrupt\nc-wudfinterrupt-wudf_interrupt_enable.md">OnInterruptEnable</a> callback function.

-The <a href="https://msdn.microsoft.com/library/windows/hardware/hh451305">GetDevice</a> method returns the framework device object interface for this interrupt object.

-The <a href="https://msdn.microsoft.com/library/windows/hardware/hh451309">GetInfo</a> method retrieves information about a specified interrupt.

-The <a href="https://msdn.microsoft.com/library/windows/hardware/hh451314">QueueWorkItemForIsr</a> method queues a work item to process interrupt-related work outside of the interrupt service routine.

-The <a href="https://msdn.microsoft.com/library/windows/hardware/hh451319">ReleaseInterruptLock</a> method ends a code sequence that executes while holding an interrupt object's lock.

-The <a href="https://msdn.microsoft.com/library/windows/hardware/hh451324">SetExtendedPolicy</a> method specifies the interrupt priority, processor affinity, affinity policy, and processor group for a specified interrupt.

-The <a href="https://msdn.microsoft.com/library/windows/hardware/hh451328">SetPolicy</a> method specifies the interrupt priority, processor affinity, and affinity policy for a specified interrupt.

-The <a href="https://msdn.microsoft.com/library/windows/hardware/hh451332">TryToAcquireInterruptLock</a> method acquires the interrupt lock if no other thread has already acquired it.

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IWDFInterrupt</b> interface inherits from <a href="..\wudfddi\nn-wudfddi-iwdfobject.md">IWDFObject</a>. <b>IWDFInterrupt</b> also has these types of members:

-The <b>IWDFInterrupt</b> interface has these methods.

-The <a href="https://msdn.microsoft.com/library/windows/hardware/hh451289">AcquireInterruptLock</a> method begins a code sequence that executes while holding an interrupt object's lock.

-The <a href="https://msdn.microsoft.com/library/windows/hardware/hh450971">Disable</a> method disables a specified device interrupt by calling the driver's <a href="..\wudfinterrupt\nc-wudfinterrupt-wudf_interrupt_disable.md">OnInterruptDisable</a> callback function.

-The <a href="https://msdn.microsoft.com/library/windows/hardware/hh451004">Enable</a> method enables a specified device interrupt by calling the driver's <a href="..\wudfinterrupt\nc-wudfinterrupt-wudf_interrupt_enable.md">OnInterruptEnable</a> callback function.

-The <a href="https://msdn.microsoft.com/library/windows/hardware/hh451305">GetDevice</a> method returns the framework device object interface for this interrupt object.

-The <a href="https://msdn.microsoft.com/library/windows/hardware/hh451309">GetInfo</a> method retrieves information about a specified interrupt.

-The <a href="https://msdn.microsoft.com/library/windows/hardware/hh451314">QueueWorkItemForIsr</a> method queues a work item to process interrupt-related work outside of the interrupt service routine.

-The <a href="https://msdn.microsoft.com/library/windows/hardware/hh451319">ReleaseInterruptLock</a> method ends a code sequence that executes while holding an interrupt object's lock.

-The <a href="https://msdn.microsoft.com/library/windows/hardware/hh451324">SetExtendedPolicy</a> method specifies the interrupt priority, processor affinity, affinity policy, and processor group for a specified interrupt.

-The <a href="https://msdn.microsoft.com/library/windows/hardware/hh451328">SetPolicy</a> method specifies the interrupt priority, processor affinity, and affinity policy for a specified interrupt.

-The <a href="https://msdn.microsoft.com/library/windows/hardware/hh451332">TryToAcquireInterruptLock</a> method acquires the interrupt lock if no other thread has already acquired it.

 ## -members

 The <b>IWDFInterrupt</b> interface has these methods.
 <table class="members" id="memberListMethods">
 <tr>